signalfx/maestro-ng/README.md

 How Maestro orchestrates and service auto-configuration
 -------------------------------------------------------

 Usage
 =====

-Maestro is available both as a library through the `maestro` package and as an executable.
-To run Maestro, simply execute the main Python module:
+Once installed, Maestro is available both as a library through the `maestro` package and as an executable.
+Note that if you didn't install Maestro system-wide, you can still run it with the same commands as long as your `PYTHONPATH` contains the path to your `maestro-ng` repository clone.
+To run Maestro, simply execute the main Python package:

 ```
-$ ./maestro/maestro.py -h
+$ python -m maestro -h
 usage: maestro.py [-h] [-f [FILE]] [-v]
                   [{status,start,stop,clean}] [services [services ...]]